pilino1234/DAT256/README.md

 │       └── utils
 ├── ci  -- Scripts for the CI pipeline
-├── documents  -- Documentation of the team's process and reflections │   ├── group-reflections  -- The weekly team reflections, and the final reflection │   ├── individual-reflections  -- The weekly individual reflections for each team member │   │   ├── Elias
+├── documents  -- Documentation of the team's process and reflections │   ├── group-reflections  -- The weekly team reflections │   ├── individual-reflections  -- The weekly individual reflections for each team member │   │   ├── Elias
 │   │   ├── Jacob